Who can I present a petition to?

 You can present a written petition to a meeting of the Cabinet, the council itself or one of the scrutiny or other committees.
 Your petition must relate to something for which the Cabinet, the council or the committee has responsibility.

-Remember, this request must reach Corporate Services by 9am on the working day before the meeting you wish to address.
+You must complete the form by 9am on the working day before the meeting you wish to address.

 What happens to my petition?